soojiyou/REACT-REDUX-5-Capstone-Netflix/README.md

 * Detailed movie information, including summary, related movies, reviews, and trailers

 ## Plan for this project:
-Plan (making Netflix)
+* 3 pages: main homepage, movie page, movie detail page
-1. 3 pages: main homepage, movie page, movie detail page
+* Banner on homepage
-2. banner on homepage
+* Main page:

-3. Main page:
+    1. 3 movie lists by category ( popular, top rated, upcoming )

-    3-1.
-3 movie lists by category ( popular, top rated, upcoming )
+    2. when the mouse pointer on each movie, user can see brief movie information ( title, genre, rate, popularity, whether it's rated R. )

-    3-2. when the mouse pointer on each movie, user can see brief movie information ( title, genre, rate, popularity, whether it's rated R. )
+    3. movie list can be slided to show next movies

-    3-3. movie list can be slided to show next movies 3-4.
-Users can view detailed information about the movie by clicking on the movie card (Movie Detail page).
+    4. Users can view detailed information about the movie by clicking on the movie card (Movie Detail page).

-    3-5.
-User can search movie. sort, filter
+    5. User can search movie. sort, filter

-4. Movie detail page:
+* Movie detail page:
-    4-1. the movie poster, title, rating, popularity, whether it's rated R, a summary of the plot, budget, date, time, reviews, trailers, related movies, and more.
+    1. the movie poster, title, rating, popularity, whether it's rated R, a summary of the plot, budget, date, time, reviews, trailers, related movies, and more.

-    4-2. trailer, review, related movies
+    2. trailer, review, related movies

 ## Technologies and Tools Used: